-Figure 5.2 presents employment types by usual main job in Ngoma district.
-It shows that most people aged 16 and above in Ngoma are independent farmers (73.5%).
-The second most frequent main job is wage nonfarm work (9.3%), followed by independent non-farm work (8.3%).
-Only 6.9% have wage farmer as their usual main job.
+Figure 5.2 presents employment types by the usual main job in Rubavu district.
+It shows that most people aged 16 years and above in this district are independent farmers, with 37.8% having this as their main job.
+The next most frequent main jobs are wage non-farm (23.9%) and independent non-farm (23.8%), followed by wage-farm (11%).
+Only 3.4% have unpaid non-farm, other and non-identified as their main job.
+Rubavu is ranked first among other Western Province districts for percentage of population that has independent non-farmer as usual main job.